Larkwrighter/larkwrighter.github.io/_posts/2019-01-01-the-subject.md

 ---

-## Design process
+## Design insight - the concept

-The Subject started out as a two line concept:

-<b>You've been locked in a box.
-You're not sure why, but you are sure that you need to find a way out.

-You've been tasked with aiding the escape of someone trapped in a box.
-But they're not what they seem...</b>
+An escape room no bigger than a two-metre-squared crate sounds like a pretty improbably idea.

+I’ve always wanted to design an escape room.
+Unfortunately, I don’t have the means to take over a warehouse for a week and deck it out in themed paraphernalia.

+With The Subject, I wanted to take the escape room concept and shrink it as small as possible, whilst still retaining the central pillars of escape game design.

+However

 I was interested in experimenting with stress as a mechanic; how does debilitating physical anguish affect a player's ability to solve complex puzzles?

-An extension of this, I felt that the concept of the 'escape room'
+An extension of this, I felt that the concept of the 'escape room' by definition should be more stressful than many existing escape rooms.
+In reality, being locked in a room with no conceivable means of escape is an uncomfortable experience.

 At the start of any major project I like outline the design values that I want the project to encompass.
 For The Subject, I settled on three: